Projectively and affinely invariant PDEs on hypersurfaces: Stabilizers of the --action on

-As we have anticipated, the proof of Lemma \ref{lemStrutturaSottogruppiCasoAffine} above also provides the missing steps in the proof of Lemma \ref{lemStrutturaSottogruppiCasoPROJ}; observe also that the residual action of the group $G$ on the fiber $J^3_{o^{2}}$ is exactly the same, that is, that of $\Eu(\R^n)\times \R^\times$.
-It is then reasonable to continue analyzing the two cases in parallel.
+Since we have already observed that $\w(\SSSS_g^{\textrm{aff}})$ and $\SSSS_g^{\textrm{aff}}$ have the same jets at 0 up to order 2, and the third--order derivatives of $Q$ are zero, formula \eqref{eqFormaModificata} shows that $[\SSSS_g^{\textrm{aff}}]_0^3=o^{(3)}$ if and only if $\w=0$.
+This shows that $ \Stab_{H^{(2)} }(o^{(3)})=\OOO(d,n-d)\times\R^\times$, thus concluding the entire proof. \end{proof} \begin{remark} As we have anticipated, the proof of Lemma \ref{lemStrutturaSottogruppiCasoAffine} above also provides the missing steps in the proof of Lemma \ref{lemStrutturaSottogruppiCasoPROJ}; observe also that the residual action of the group $G$ on the fiber $J^3_{o^{2}}$ is exactly the same, that is, that of $\Eu(\R^n)\times \R^\times$.
+It is then reasonable to continue analyzing the two cases in parallel. \end{remark}